Age 50 – Catch-up Contributions Allowed for Both 401(k) and IRA

 Age 65 – Medicare Enrollment Begins

 Medicare is the health payer program of the United States Government that helps provide payment coverage for health and medical care.
 It was first enacted in 1965 to help those who could not afford health or medical care in their retirement.
 Today, millions of American citizens aged 65 and older receive Medicare assistance.
-The Initial Enrollment Period (IEP) is the seven-month period that begins three months before you turn 65, including the month of your 65th birthday, and ending three months later.
+The initial enrollment period (IEP) is the seven-month period that begins three months before you turn 65, includes the month of your 65th birthday, and ends three months later.

-If you do not enroll during the IEP when you are initially eligible, you can enroll during the General Enrollment Period, January 1st through March 31st of each year.
+If you do not enroll during the IEP when you are initially eligible, you can enroll during the general enrollment period held January 1 through March 31 each year.
 Be mindful that you may have to pay a late enrollment penalty for Medicare Part A and/or B if you did not sign up when you were initially eligible.

 While the primary benefit of most IRS sanctioned retirement accounts is their tax-deferred status, this benefit does not last forever.
-You must begin taking your taxable withdrawals no later than April 1st of the year after you turn 70 ½.
+You must begin taking your taxable withdrawals no later than April 1 the year after you turn 72*.

 Failure to comply with this requirement carries a full 50% penalty of the requirement amount not withdrawn.